Skip to content Where Legends Are Made

 * Lean in Higher Education definition, overview, and benefits.

-* Lean tools and practices summary and examples of tools per purpose, including Gemba Walk, Flowchart, 5S, and Visual Management.
+* Lean tools and practices summary and examples of tools per purpose, including Gemba Walk, Process Mapping, 5S, and Visual Management.

 Change is a constant in our lives, from technology, processes, methods to people, and affect the way we perform our activities.